KapilRawat0612DS/House_prediction_ml_model/README.md

 # Data_Analysis and Data_science Projects

-Hii World I am build some the of the projects to show my skills in data analysis and data science.
+Hii World I have made  projects to show my skills in data analysis and data science.